Aniruddha8787/weatherinfo/README.md

 - Visit `http://localhost:3000` to view the app

 ## Deployment
-- The app is deployed on Vercel (or any other platform)
+- The app is deployed on Vercel

 ## Contribution
 - Fork the repository